oregonpillow/Myanonamouse-Newspaper-Downloader/README.md

 ``` r
 latest_files = 10
 ```
-which sets how many of the most recent files on the rss feed you want to download.
-Useful if you only want perhaps the most recent 1 or 2 files.
+sets how many of the most recent files on the rss feed you want to download.
+Useful if you only want to download the most recent files each time.

 * [cleanup (int)](https://github.com/oregonpillow/Haugene-Mouse/blob/main/rss_downloader.py#L128):
 ``` r
 cleanup(rss_completed_path,30)
 ```
-this sets how many files can live in your rss_completed_path folder.
+sets how many files can live in your rss_completed_path folder.
 Helps prevent the folder becoming bloated over time.
 A sensible upper limit would be: latest_files * len(rss_feeds) since this insures that all files you want to download can fit in the download folder.
-But setting to smaller numbers is fine if you want to limit how many files keep there at any given time.
+But setting to smaller number is fine if you want to limit how many files you keep there at any given time.

 ### 3. Run the script using python